kmos/janusb/README.md

         make config

-after the installation of the plugin, you need to put the sources in html directory in your webserver dir.

 To Use
 ------

+After the installation of the plugin, you need to put the sources in html directory in your webserver dir.